A Colored Clay Used to Make Beads and Jewelry

 READ

-How to Make Handmade Jewelry Findings
+How to Make Money Selling Handmade Jewelry

 To fully appreciate the symbolism behind different colored clays in jewelry making, it’s essential to understand their cultural context and historical significance.
 By learning about the origins of using colored clay and its symbolism in various cultures around the world, artisans can infuse their creations with rich stories and traditions that make each piece truly unique.